-I really want each client that leaves my chair to leave feeling like a lighter, lifted, more beautiful version of themselves than when they came into my chair.
-‘Cause a lot of women, when they come in, like, to get their hair done, they’re in their sweats and they’re kind of hiding, and they don’t want anybody anywhere near social media to see them.
-And there’s also normally a lot of other stuff in life kinda dragging them down.
-And I’m not a real psychiatrist, but I can, you know, give ‘em a massage, and I can relax them, and they can pivot around and see themselves in the mirror, and feel beautiful, and I love giving them that feeling.
+For me, I really want each client that leaves my chair to leave feeling like a lighter, lifted, more beautiful version of themselves than when they came into my chair.
+Because a lot of women, when they come in to get their hair done, they’re in their sweats, and they’re hiding, and they don’t want anybody anywhere near social media to see them.
+And there’s also normally a lot of other stuff in life dragging them down.
+I’m not a real psychiatrist, but I can give them a massage, and I can relax them.
+And they can pivot around, see themselves in the mirror, and feel beautiful.
+And I love giving them that feeling.
 I love that rush.

-I work for…right now, for a company called Lush Cosmetics, and the trainer there is an incredibly talented aesthetician, and she was the person who did my training at my job.
-And when I started to become curious about the beauty industry, I asked her if she had any schools she would recommend, and I didn’t even finish the sentence before she went, “Ogle!
+I work, right now, for a company called Lush Cosmetics.
+And the trainer there is an incredibly talented esthetician, and she was a person who did my training at my job.
+And when I started to become curious about the beauty industry, I asked her if she had any schools she would recommend.
+And I didn’t even finish the sentence before she went, “Ogle!
 Ogle!
-Go to Ogle!
-You have to come to Ogle!
-I went the one on Mockingbird and Abrams!
-Go to Ogle.”
-Like, that was it.
-And I tried to ask her about other schools, and she just shut ‘em down.
-She was, like, “Ogle”.
-“Ogle”.
-So I had to come see the place that she was so infectiously excited about.
-And I came here, and I met the admissions counselors, and they cared so much, and I loved that, so…this is the first school I toured, and it’s the school I chose, and the one I’m gonna graduate from.
-So…
+Go to Ogle.
+You have to come to Ogle.
+I went the one on Mockingbird and Abrams.
+Go to Ogle,” like that was it.
+And I tried to ask her about other schools, and she just shut them down.
+She was like, “Ogle.
+Ogle.”

 So, I had to come to see the place that she was so infectiously excited about.
 I came here, and I met the admissions counselors, and they cared so much, and I loved that.
 So, this was the first school I toured, and it’s the school I chose, and the one I’m going to graduate from.